barchart/documentation-generator/README.md

 ### Usage Guide

-This tool was used to document itself (see the ```docs``` folder).
-View the full documentation here:
+This tool was used to document itself (see the ```docs``` folder) can view the published site here:

 https://barchart.github.io/documentation-generator/#/

-However, if you're pathologically incapable of reading documentation — which would be ironic, considering the purpose of this tool — just execute the following:
+If you're pathologically incapable of reading documentation — which would be ironic, considering the purpose of this tool — just execute the following shell commands:

 ```shell
 npm install -g @barchart/documentation-generator